CUWALID/CUWALID.github.io/_pages/tutorials/hpc-tutorial.md

 ##  1. Generate JSON Files and Bash Scripts

-Before you start running cuwalid, make sure you have created and have access to all parameter datasets as well as model parameter and setting files for each of the components that you are planning to run.
+Before you start running CUWALID, make sure you have created and have access to all parameter datasets, as well as the model parameter and setting files for each of the components that you plan to run.

-You can either use the **[Input Helper](/tutorial/input-helper-tutorial) tool** to create all files required to for all components or you can find some templates in the following repo:
+You can either use the **[Input Helper](/tutorial/input-helper-tutorial) tool** to create all the required files each components, or you can find some templates in the following repository:

 <a href="https://github.com/AndresQuichimbo/CUWALID-tutorials/tree/main/input_template" target="_blank" class="btn btn--primary">
     <img src="/assets/images/icons/github-mark.svg" alt="GitHub" class="icon"> CUWALID Templates
 </a>